globant-ui/css-training/content/css-units/colors.md

 #### Hexadecimal Colors

 Is very attractive because it’s short and simple to remember and type out.
 But HEX might not work for you in all situations, which is when you may wish to consider one of the other two methods.
-Both of which have their pluses and minuses.
+Both of which have their ups and downs.

 #### RGBA Colors